Tutorial on Saving Tapes

 So if you encounter either tape garbage or blocked movement, IMMEDIATELY press CONTROL-STOP in order to prevent even more damage, remove the cartridge from the drive and treat the problem.

 The probability of uneven spooling can be minimized by re-spooling the tape completely before each dump.
-This can be done with the appropriate function in the TDUMP program or the TBIN test binary.
+This can be done with the appropriate function in the Tapetool/45 program or the TBIN test binary.

 Tape stucks can be minimized through a continuous read process.
 This is important, because numerous tape stops during tape reads will multiply the chance to get into tape stuck (a symptom for missing lubrication is a hearable 'tick' each time the tape starts another move).
-This is addressed by the block read feature of the TDUMP utility.
-Unfortunately, it is not possible to avoid tape stops completely, since the read data has to be processed between the block reads.
+This is addressed by the buffering feature of the Tapetool/45 utility.
+Unfortunately, it is not possible to avoid tape acceleration/deacceleration completely, since the read data has to be minimum processed between the block reads.

 The Bad Spot Problem

 Most original software tapes have a common problem: the magnetic coating has become defective at certain spots.
 The tape is mainly constructed with two different layers, a transparent vinyl carrier and a gray/brown magnetic coating.
-When the magnetic coating gets loose, the tape has visible transparent spots.
+When the coating gets loose, the tape has visible transparent spots.
 The original tapes manufactured under HP label are more affected than those from 3M or Scotch.
-It seems that especially the spots where the tapes had contact with the guide pins over years of storage are worn out, but there are usually more bad spots on a tape.
-They are likely to be in the area of the first meter of tape, but they can occurr anywhere, e.g. when the tape was not rewound before storage.
+During years of storage, the tape sticks to the rollers and the drive belt, and it can happen that the coating gets removed from the original carrier during the first usage after long storage.
+But there can be more bad spots on a tape.
+They are likely to be in the area of the first meter of tape, but they can occur anywhere, e.g. if the tape was not rewound before storage.
+The best way to store tapes safely probably is to unspool them completely before storage and respool them before next use.
+Professional tape recovery services use special treatment to separate the coating from the drive belt and rollers before moving the coils and are capable to "bake" the coating back to the carrier.

 The problem with the bad spots is two-fold.
 On the one side, the absence of magnetic coating causes data errors, on the other - since the carrier is transparent - the photo sensor detects index-'holes' and assumes end-of-tape each time a bad spot passes the sensor.